 The existence of pure-play pot stocks has been brief and erratic.
 The ups have been big.
 And so have the downs.
 While that’s not unexpected in a growth industry, whipsawing price swings have scared away a lot of the “smart money.”
-The uncertainty and lack of stability has produced more questions than answers for some investors.
+The uncertainty and lack of stability have produced more questions than answers for some investors.

 Nonetheless, there is some certainty in the cannabis industry.
 For starters, cannabis has had a major economic impact.
-And that impact is only expected to grow.
+And that impact is expected only to grow.
 According to the Marijuana Business Factbook, in 2019, cannabis had an estimated $40 billion impact in the U.S. That impact is expected to more than triple in the next few years.

 It’s safe to say that a lot of money is going to change hands in the name of marijuana.
 It’s going to make some people very rich.
 And meanwhile, a lot of fledgling marijuana companies will fail.
 According to the Small Business Association, 30% of new businesses fail during the first two years of opening.
 The failure rate more than doubles when you stretch the timeline to 10 years.

 By some estimates, the failure rate is even higher in the marijuana space.
-So, investing in relatively new marijuana companies is akin to hitting the craps table.
+So investing in relatively new marijuana companies is akin to hitting the craps table.
 And a 50-50 shot isn’t good enough odds for many of those playing with their nest egg.